There are essentially three steps in the employment-based green card application process:

 In the case of positions that contain teaching duties, the employer must document that the selected applicant is the “best qualified” for the position.
 This process is commonly called “Special Handling.”

 In both the “basic” and the “special handling” process, the employer must complete a formal recruitment process to document that there are no minimally qualified U.S. workers available or that, in the case of positions that have a teaching component, that the selected candidate is the best qualified.
-It is common that this recruitment process must be completed well after the foreign national employee started his or her position at the University.
+It is common that this recruitment process must be completed well after the foreign national employee started their position at the University.

 As soon as the Labor Certification has been filed with the Department of Labor, the “priority date” for the applicant is established.
 This date is important to determine when someone can complete step #3, i.e. the Adjustment of Status.
 (If no Labor Certification is required, the priority date is established with the filing of the Immigrant Petition/ Form I-140.